mati75/jgmenu/CONTRIBUTING.md

    environment variables which can be set for verbose output relating to specific topics.

+## Upversion

+- update `default_version` in scripts/version-gen.sh
+- run `dch` and update debian/changelog
+- create docs/relnotes/X.Y.txt
+- update NEWS.md
+- add and commit the above files
+- git tag -a 'vX.Y' (using the release notes as the commit message)

+## Add new config variables

+Any new config variables need to be added to the following:

+-   config.c
+-   config.h
+-   src/jgmenu-config.c
+-   docs/manual/jgmenu.1.md

+## Testing

+- `make ex` to launch a few menus specifically designed to test various features.

+- `make check` to check coding style and perform some static analysis on all files in `src/`.
+Files can be checked on an individual basis by running `./scripts/check <file>`

+- `make test` to run unit tests

+## Architecture

+`jgmenu_run <command>` is a wrapper script which calls `jgmenu-<command>`.

+This architecture is inspired by git and has a number of advantages over putting all `jgmenu-<command>` in `$prefix/bin`:

+- It ensures that the correct module is called if multiple version of jgmenu are installed on the system.
+- It avoids putting programs, that are not meant to be called by the user, in `$prefix/bin`.
+- It saves the user having to remember script file extensions whilst making it simple for the developer to know which are binary, shell, python, etc.

+## Grammar and Language

+jgmenu is always written with a lowercase "j".
+It should be obvious from the context if we refer to the entire application or just the binary file.

+The language used in documentation shall follow British English rules.
+Although, for variable names and configuration options, US spelling is used (e.g. color and center)

+## Git

+Keep commit messages lines to 74 characters.

+## Overview of src/ files

+jgmenu.c
+- x11-ui.c - interface with X11
+- icon.c - load icons
+  * cache.c - manage icon cache on harddisk
+  * icon-find.c - find icons
+  * xpm-loader.c - load xpm icons (png/svg use cairo)
+- config.c - read config file
+- geometry.c - calculate positions and dimensions
+- filter.c - search support
+- theme.c + font.c - set icon theme and font from xsettings, tint2rc, etc
+  * xsettings-helper.c - read xsettings variables
+  * gtkconf.c - read gtk3.0 config file variables

+jgmenu-apps.c
+- desktop.c - parse desktopp files

+jgmenu-ob.c

-### Stack traces
+## Stack traces

 If jgmenu crashes with the message 'Segmentation fault' or 'Abort', a stack trace (also known as backtrace) is often the most useful starting point.
 A stack trace tells us where the program stopped and how that point was reached through all the functions up to main().
 A useful stack trace provides filenames and line numbers.

 You can provide a stack trace using one of the methods listed below.